Efficient Estimation in Single Index Models through Smoothing splines: Asymptotic analysis of the PLSE

-We now list the assumptions under which we will establish consistency and find the rates of convergence of our estimators.
-Note that we will study $(\hat{m},\hat{\theta})$ for a certain (possibly data-driven) choice of $\lambda$ satisfying two rate conditions; see assumption \ref{smooth:a4} below. \begin{enumerate}[label=\bfseries (A\arabic*)] \item The link function $m_0$ is bounded by some constant $M_1$ on $D$ and satisfies $J(m_0) < \infty$. \item $\rchi$, the support of $X$, is a compact subset of $\mathbb{R}^d$ and we assume that $\sup_{x\in \rchi} |x| \le T.$ \item The error $\epsilon$ in model~\eqref{smooth:simsl} is assumed to be uniformly sub-Gaussian, i.e., there exists $K_1>0$ such that As stated in \eqref{smooth:simsl}, we also assume that $\mathbb{E}(\epsilon|X) = 0$ a.e.~$X$. \item The smoothing parameter $\lambda$ can be chosen to be a random variable.
+\begin{enumerate}[label=\bfseries (A\arabic*)] \item The link function $m_0$ satisfies $J(m_0) < \infty$. \item $\rchi$, the support of $X$, is a compact subset of $\mathbb{R}^d$ and $\sup_{x\in \rchi} |x| \le T.$ \item The error $\epsilon$ in model~\eqref{smooth:simsl} is conditionally sub-Gaussian, i.e., there exists $K>0$ such that As stated in \eqref{smooth:simsl}, we also assume that $\mathbb{E}(\epsilon|X) = 0$ a.e.~$X$. \item The smoothing parameter $\lambda$ can be chosen to be a random variable.
 For the rest of the paper, we denote it by $\hat{\lambda}_n$.
-Assume that $\hat{\lambda}_n$ satisfies the rate condition: \item $\Var(X)$ is a positive definite matrix. \item $\mathbb{E}\big[XX^{\top}|m_0'(\theta_0^{\top}X)|^2\big]$ is a nonsingular matrix. \end{enumerate} The assumptions deserve comments.
+Assume that $\hat{\lambda}_n$ satisfies the rate condition: \end{enumerate} The assumptions deserve comments.
 In \ref{smooth:a1} our assumption on $m_0$ is quite minimal --- we essentially require $m_0$ to have an absolutely continuous derivative.
-Most previous works assume $m_0$ to be three times differentiable; see e.g., \cite{Powelletal89} and \cite{NeweyStroker93}. \ref{smooth:a2} assumes that the support of the covariates is bounded.
-As the class of functions $\Ss$ is not uniformly bounded, we need assumption \ref{smooth:a3} to provide control over the tail behavior of $\epsilon$; see Chapter 8 of \cite{VANG} for a discussion on this.
+Most previous works assume $m_0$ to be three times differentiable; see e.g., \cite{NeweyStroker93,Powelletal89}.
+Note that the assumption $J(m_0) < \infty$ in combination with compact support of $X$ implies that $m_0$ is bounded and we set $M_1 := \|m_0\|_{\infty}$. \ref{smooth:a2} assumes that the support of the covariates is bounded.
+As the class of functions $\Ss$ is not uniformly bounded, we use assumption \ref{smooth:a3} to provide control over the tail behavior of $\epsilon$; see Chapter 8 of \cite{VANG} for a discussion on this.
 Observe that \ref{smooth:a3} allows for heteroscedastic errors.
 Assumption \ref{smooth:a4} allows our tuning parameter to be data dependent, as opposed to a sequence of constants.
 This allows for data driven choices of $\hat{\lambda}_n$, such as cross-validation.
-We will show that for any choice of $\hat{\lambda}_n$ satisfying \eqref{smooth:eq:conl}, $\hat\theta$ will be an asymptotically ``efficient'' estimator of $\theta_0$.
-We use empirical process methods (e.g., see \cite{VdV98}) to prove the consistency and to find the rates of convergence of $\hat{m}$ and $\hat{\theta}$.
-Assumptions \ref{smooth:a7} and \ref{smooth:a6} are mild distributional assumptions on the design.
-Assumption \ref{smooth:a7} guarantees that the predictors are not supported on a lower dimensional affine space.
-Moreover, if $\Var(X)$ is singular the model~\eqref{smooth:simsl} is not identifiable.
-Note that \ref{smooth:a6} fails if $m_0$ is a constant function; however a single index model is not identifiable if $m_0$ is constant (see \ref{smooth:a0}).
+We will show that for any choice of $\hat{\lambda}_n$ satisfying \eqref{smooth:eq:conl}, $\hat\theta$ will be an asymptotically efficient estimator of $\theta_0$.
+We use empirical process methods (e.g., see \cite{VdV98}) to prove the consistency and to find the rates of convergence of $\hat{m}\circ \hat{\theta}$.